It's Broadcast Excellence, as you've come to know and love it, here on the one and only Excellence in Broadcasting Network.

 It's their birthright.

-They think it is theirs by virtue of their existence, and when they don't have it, it has been stolen from them, and they are gonna do whatever they have to do, including lose a war to get it.
+And they are going to do whatever they have to do, including lose a war to get it.

-Our side responds to all of these catcalls and negativism.
+Our side responds to all of these cat calls and negativism.

 It isn't true.